Enameling on Steel

 The enamel easiest to use for enameling on steel is a liquid, called Ground Coat.
 This liquid enamel can be found on Thompson’s website and here is your direct link.

-Read what they have to say about mixing, applying and firing of liquid enamel for steel.
+Read what they have to say about mixing, applying and firing of liquid enamel for enameling on steel.

 Coating Large Steel Panels by Spraying – Outdoor Sculpture and Signs